 Before California sheltered in place, UC Berkeley and ITS researchers were out in traffic showing how forming vehicle platoons can dramatically improve urban traffic flow in Arcadia, CA. They recently published a paper and video on their research and demonstration.

-Funded by the National Science Foundation and DOT, Department of Mechanical Engineering (ME) Chair Roberto Horrowitz leads the team of ME and Electrical Engineering and Computer Science (EECS) Professor Murat Arcak, EECS Professor and AV-Connect Inc’s Francesco Borrelli, EECS doctoral student Stanley W. Smith, EECS and ME doctoral students Yeojun Kim, Ruolin Li, and Roya Firoozi, California Partners for Advanced Transportation Technology’s Alexander A. Kurzhanskiy, and AV-Connect Inc’s Jacopo Guanetti and Bruce Wootton.
+Funded by the National Science Foundation and DOT, Department of Mechanical Engineering (ME) Chair Roberto Horowitz leads the team of ME and Electrical Engineering and Computer Science (EECS) Professor Murat Arcak, ME Professor and WideSense’s Francesco Borrelli, EECS doctoral student Stanley W. Smith, EECS and ME doctoral students Yeojun Kim, Ruolin Li, and Roya Firoozi, California Partners for Advanced Transportation Technology’s Alexander A. Kurzhanskiy, and AV-Connect Inc’s Jacopo Guanetti and Bruce Wootton.

 The team’s test vehicles are equipped with connected vehicle technology which enables vehicle-to-vehicle and vehicle-to-infrastructure communication.
 With connectivity, the test vehicles are able to coordinate their motion in order to safely maintain the platoon formation in an urban setting with intersections and public traffic participants.